tjworks/tapdata-docs-en/docs/cloud/faq/data-security.md

-### There is no fixed IP address for the source database, how can it be used?
+### Source database without fixed IP, how to synchronize data?

-You can install Tapdata Agent locally, use a private address, and deploy Tapdata Agent to the source database without public IP.
+To address the absence of a fixed IP address for the source database, one solution is to install the Tapdata Agent locally and configure it to use a private address.
+By deploying the Tapdata Agent directly to the source database without a public IP, you can establish synchronization capabilities.